zjamal04/bootcamp-module-0/README.md

    the course so don't just put it in your downloads!

 4. Xcode should now open up with the cloned repo.
 Or it'll crash.
 It's Xcode.

+5. If Xcode doesn't open immediately, go to the folder you just cloned and right click on `GettingStarted.playground`, select Open With -> Xcode.

 #### What you've accomplished so far: